 WebRTC Leak Fix using NordVPN

-If you really ask me how to fix WebRTC leak in browsers, my recommended suggestion will be NordVPN.
+If you really ask me how to fix the WebRTC leak in browsers, my recommended suggestion will be NordVPN.
 With the tight secure servers and geo-unblocking capability, NordVPN stands first in my test.
 When fixing the leak, NordVPN doesn’t care if you are using a browser extension or any VPNs.
-It just replaces your original IP address by its server’s IP address, so even if it leaks you are protected.
+It just replaces your original IP address with its server’s IP address, so even if it leaks you are protected.

 Also, read NordVPN’s full review.